The O’Neill Institute-Pellegrino Center Program

 The Neuroethics Studies Program focuses upon the issues, questions, problems and solutions arising at the intersection of brain science, medicine and society.
 Ongoing projects address the validity and value of applications of newly developed neurosceintific techniques and technologies in research, medicine, public life, and global health: key ethical issues in neurology, neurosurgery, psychiatry and pain care; use and misuse of brain science to define personhood, life and death; and the neurobiological process involved in moral and ethical thought, emotions, and actions.
 Ongoing scholarship, lectures, tutorials and international collaborations make the Program a forum and nexus for resident and visiting scholars.
 Inquiries about the program and applications for visiting scholars in neuroethics should be directed to James Giordano, PhD, Chief of the Neuroethics Studies Program.

 Health Care Ethics Education

 The PCCB’s Associate Director for Academic Programs, David G. Miller, PhD, directs the Health Care Ethics and Intensive Bioethics for Clinicians courses for first- and second-year medical students.
 Students are asked to critically examine how medical professionalism, ethics, and law set standards for physician role and behavior.
 The curricula are designed to cultivate a refined capacity for moral reflection and discourse in students of the medical profession.
 Dr. Miller also coordinates ethics education in the third- and fourth-years with Drs.
-Donovan and Sotomayor.
+Sheehan and Sotomayor.